what is a wine appellation

 FAQ

-• What is the benefit of appellations for consumers?
-Appellations give consumers information about wine production, true origin, and authenticity.
+Appellations give consumers information about wine production, origin, and authenticity.

-• Do wines without appellations lack quality?
-Not at all – wines without designated appellations can be of excellent quality, but the grapes come from different regions and will appear on the wine label.
+Not at all.
+Wines without designated appellations can be excellent, but the grapes come from different regions, which will be indicated on the wine label.